metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Smart coaching from the Jaguars offensive staff, taking advantage of the Giants and their blitzing tendencies.

 Injuries are taking a toll on the Giants.
 Both their starting guards are out, and Wan'Dale Robinson is dealing with some issues himself.

+Panthers using hurry-up to their advantage, knowing the Giants aren't used to the stifling humidity.